Medically reviewed by Drugs.com. Last updated on May 20, 2019.

 Central nervous system: Headache

-Ocular: Conjunctival redness (2%), blurred vision, irritation, pain, pruritus
+Ophthalmic: Conjunctival erythema (2%), blurred vision, eye irritation, eye pain, eye pruritus

 Concerns related to adverse effects: